13 Boys Room Paint Ideas

 The traditional boys room paint ideas are often boring, so why not look for some fresh feeling inspiration for your kid’s room?
 This guide provides a range of paint ideas, from those that look timeless to those that feel more playful.

 If you’re new to interior painting the process can be a bit complex, so reading a few tips and tricks first is often a wise move.
-It’s always worth noting that while keeping your desired paint design in-mind is fine, you’ll actually want to decide on your décor and overall design first.
+It’s always worth noting that while keeping your desired paint design in-mind is fine, you’ll actually want to decide on your decor and overall design first.

-1. Striped and Stylish
+Striped And Stylish

 The blue and white palette in this room has a coastal vibe, but there are many ways to iterate on this style.
 For example, you could also consider vertical stripes or only painting a nook or section of a wall.

-2. Mix and Match
+Mix And Match

-If both your décor and wall stencils are diverse, it’s often a good idea to narrow your chosen color palette down to just two or three colors.
+If both your decor and wall stencils are diverse, it’s often a good idea to narrow your chosen color palette down to just two or three colors.
 Doing this will help your design feel cohesive.

-3. Just a Slice
+Just A Slice

 This room mixes both warm and cool colors and if this appeals to you, balance them by ensuring they both have the same shade or tint.
 What’s a shade or tint?
 The former is how much black is added to a color and the latter, how much white.

-4. Create a Freehand Pattern
+Create A Freehand Pattern